 occur when the individual is unprepared for role demands or experiences

 incompatibility or conflict among sets of roles.
 Because of role overload,

-for example, the individual may feel guilty about neglecting their
+for example, the individual may feel guilty

 family for paid employment.
 Young adults, especially parents, frequently